District Type Data, 2015-16

 View and download Texas public school districts categorized by district type.

-For questions or comments, please e‑mail the Division of Research and Analysis, Accountability Research Unit, or contact the unit by phone at 512-475-3523.
+For questions or comments, please e‑mail the Division of Research and Analysis, or contact the division by phone at 512-475-3523.